a-type/redux-data-table/README.md

 ### selectDataKey

 A function which is passed one of your data objects, and is expected to return a unique key to identify that object.
 For instance, if your data contains unique `id` props, your `selectDataKey` function might be `(data) => data.id`.
 But actually, the default behavior of redux-data-table would already work for you: first it tries `data.key`, then `data.id`, then `data.name`, and then it will stringify the whole data object.
 If your data doesn't have an `id`, `key`, or `name`, it's highly recommended you provide a `selectDataKey`.

+### sortableColumnKeys

+An array of string keys which indicate which columns should be sortable.
+If this prop is omitted, all columns are considered sortable.